EUROPEAN RESEARCH PROJECT FOR DEVELOPING BIOCHEMICALS FROM RENEWABLE SOURCES

 12 partners from 7 different countries will collaborate to define innovative and sustainable industrial processes for the production of biochemicals from renewable sources.

-Novara, 27 February 2014 - Opening new industrial routes for the production of important chemicals from renewable sources rather than traditional petrochemical sources: this, in summary, is the aim of the BIO-QED project, financed by the European Union as part of the Seventh Framework Programme, involving 10 partners from 6 European countries (Italy, Germany, France, the Netherlands, Croatia and Spain).
+Novara, 27 February 2014 - Opening new industrial routes for the production of important chemicals from renewable sources rather than traditional petrochemical sources: this, in summary, is the aim of the BIO-QED project, financed by the European Union as part of the Seventh Framework Programme, involving 10 partners from 6 European countries (Italy, Germany, Belgium, the Netherlands, Croatia and Spain).

 The project, which will last for 4 years, was officially launched on 1 January 2014.
 On 25 February Novamont hosted the initiative’s kick-off meeting, which was attended by all partners, leading companies from industry and European research, namely Fraunhofer Institut, Nova-Institut, Cargill, Lubrizol, Rina, TNO, Miplast, Patentopolis, VLCI, Itaconix and Mater-Biotech.

 BIO-QED fits perfectly with the EU’s Bioeconomy strategy, which is intended to guide the European economic system towards a broader and more sustainable use of resources, reconciling the requirements of agriculture and food safety with the sustainable use of renewable sources for industrial purposes.
 It will concentrate on the sustainable upscaling of the production of itaconic acid and butanediol.

 The BioQED consortium is happy to introduce two new members to the consortium VLCI from the Netherlands and Itaconix from the USA.
 Here are some short introductions of the companies and their role in the BioQED project…

 “Itaconix Corporation is the world leader in polymers from itaconic acid.
 We produce polymers that achieve three essential objectives — safety, performance, and sustainability.